ESTATE PLANNING

 FINANCIAL POWER OF ATTORNEY

-A Financial Power of Attorney (also called a Legal Power of Attorney) authorizes someone (your agent of Attorney-in-Fact) to make financial transactions on your behalf.
-You can tailor your Power of Attorney to give your representative broad or narrow power.
+A Financial Power of Attorney, also called a Legal Power of Attorney, lets you appoint someone to handle financial matters on your behalf.
+You can decide whether to give them broad authority or limit their power to specific tasks.

-General Power of Attorney - gives extensive power to act on your behalf including: borrowing money, buying or selling real estate, and conducting bank transactions.
+A General Power of Attorney gives someone broad authority to act on your behalf.
+This can include things like borrowing money, buying or selling property, or managing bank accounts.

-Limited Power of Attorney - gives narrow power to conduct a specific financial action at a specific time on your behalf.
+A Limited Power of Attorney gives someone authority for a specific task at a specific time, such as completing a single financial transaction on your behalf.

 HEALTH CARE POWER OF ATTORNEY